 |Shows how many VM instances are in use simultaneously at any given time.
 See Team Concurrency for information about how concurrency is allocated.

 |Exposes the results of the Sauce Labs machine learning algorithms that comb through every command run in every test and each error thrown in those tests to determine emerging patterns.
 See the Failure Analysis page for detailed documentation.

 Using Filters to Adjust the Scope of Your Data

 At the top of each page in the Insights interface is a set of properties by which you can filter the data shown on that page.
 As you specify values for each property, the setting is shown below the filters bar and the data on the page refreshes to reflect the applied filters.

 The following table describes each of the filters available for customizing your test insights data.

-Times and dates are in the local time of the logged in user.
-If you are not seeing data you expect in that duration, consider whether the test was executed in a different time zone.
+Times and dates are in the local time of the logged-in user.
+If you do not see the data you expect in that duration, consider whether the test was executed in a different time zone.

 Check out the individual sections of the Insights feature documentation for use cases illustrating how filtering your data view can help you pinpoint errors or inefficiencies in your tests so you can be confident that your app is functioning optimally.